frictionlessdata/website/site/tooling/table-schema-tools/README.md

 ---
 title: Table Schema Tools
 tagline: A simple and intuitive way to declare a schema for your tabular data that works with your existing tools.
+description: A simple and intuitive way to declare a schema for your tabular data that works with your existing tools.
 hexagon:
 github: tableschema-js, tableschema-py, tableschema-sql-py, tableschema-go, tableschema-pandas-py, tableschema-rb, tableschema-java, tableschema-php, TableSchema.jl, tableschema-r, tableschema-bigquery-py, tableschema-clj, tableschema-elasticsearch-py, tableschema-ui, tableschema-spss-py, tableschema-ckan-datastore-py
 layout: product